Watson-Personal-Assistant/developer/_content/skill/tutorial_creating_custom_skill.md

 ---
-title: Tutorial - creating a custom skill with a regex NLU
+title: Tutorial - creating a custom skill with a regexp NLU
-weight: 50
+weight: 60
 ---
 Watson Assistant Solutions provides a boilerplate in Node.js for creating a simple hello world skill.
 Using this skill, when you say hello to your assistant, your assistant responds with hello world.